How MBA’s Can Assist Cultural Institutions

 In my opinion and based on my experience in the last year completing my MBA, the approach museums and other art institutions should adopt comes from the business world.
-Strategic planning, data analytics, communication and marketing plans (executed by business professionals) – many tools, methods and systems to improve business can be implemented at a certain level for cultural institutions as well.
+Strategic planning, data analytics, communication, and marketing plans (executed by business professionals) – many tools, methods, and systems to improve the business can be implemented at a certain level for cultural institutions as well.

 Read the full article here.